 The City of Albuquerque Parks and Recreation Department welcomes all volunteers!
 Citizen assistance in keeping our nearly 300 city parks clean and usable is valuable to all in the community.
-You may volunteer individually, and groups are always welcome.
-You may choose to do simple things like trash pickup and weed pulling, but some more involved projects may require training and assistance from Park Management personnel.
+You may volunteer individually or in groups.
+The needs are endless, from trash pickup and weed pulling, to some more involved projects that may require training and assistance from Park Management personnel.
 Park Management can provide trash bags, brooms, rakes and shovels for your project.
 Please call (505) 857-8657 and sign up to become a park volunteer.
 Thank you!

 Volunteering in City Parks

 Volunteering in City of Albuquerque parks and bike trails are a great way to help our community shine!

 **Track your volunteer time at parks with our Monthly Volunteer Worksheet Form **

 North Domingo Baca Park - weeds in all planter areas, graveled areas, Skate Park, parking lots (milled and the planters in the parking lots), and in the Dog Park (the dog park has lots of goat heads/stickers that are overtaking the entrances in & out of the dog areas and along the fence lines)